mucsi96/nightwatch-cucumber/README.md

 ### Parallel execution

 For speeding up the execution of tests you can run them parallely.
-[More details](http://nightwatchjs.org/guide#via-workers) Here is an example Nightwatch configuration file.
+Here is an example Nightwatch configuration file.
+[More details](http://nightwatchjs.org/guide#via-workers).

 ```
 // nightwatch.conf.js